Joan Jacobs Brumberg: Career

 The Body Project: A History of American Girls (1997) was based on diaries written by adolescents from the pre Civil War Era until 1980s.
 Although the author admired certain Victorian protections for girls, she also urged a new code of sexual ethics for a post virginal age.
 The book received special recognition from Voice of Youth Advocates.
 Brumberg has also worked collaboratively with photographer Lauren Greenfield on Girl Culture (2002) and Thin (2006).

 In light of the contemporary debates over the juvenile death penalty, she wrote Kansas Charley: The Boy Murderer (2004) which explored the case of an immigrant adolescent murderer who was hanged in Cheyenne, Wyoming in 1898.
-Brumberg research shows boys in early adolescence are not psychologically developed enough to be liable for their actions to the extent of an adult.
+Brumberg's research shows boys in early adolescence are not psychologically developed enough to be liable for their actions to the extent of an adult.
 Her work was used in arguments against the juvenile death penalty.